portworx/px-docs/run-lighthouse-with-secure-etcd.md

 * Lighthouse requires that you pass the certs into the container using persistant storage and you map them to '/etc/pwx' path using -v option

-### Step #2: Enable auth in etcd
+### Step #2: Enable auth in etcd2

-* You can enable authentication in etcd, using the guide [here](https://coreos.com/etcd/docs/latest/authentication.html)
+* You can enable authentication in etcd2, using the guide [here](https://coreos.com/etcd/docs/latest/authentication.html)

 ### Step #3: Run the PX-Lighthouse container